 - We think travel insurance is essential!
 If you haven’t already obtained travel insurance for your trip, travel protected with World Nomads.

-Want more Czechia travel planning tips?
+Looking for more Czechia travel planning tips?
 Read about the Best Viewpoints In Prague and where to taste Prague’s Best Beer!
 Also click over to our Travel Planning page for our complete guides to other top destinations worldwide and review my packing list and other travel resources!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.